-Designed in the style of an African kraal, Disney’s Animal Kingdom Lodge layout is formed in the shape of a horseshoe.
+Disney’s Animal Kingdom Lodge layout is formed in the shape of a horseshoe and is designed in the style of an African kraal.
 This design provides incredible views of four different savannas where exotic birds, zebras, giraffes, gazelles, and other animals reside.

 Warm oranges, reds, and rows, as well as earthy textures, bring a sense of nature to the forefront.
-But guests needn’t leave their room to bask in the beauty of the African-theme—each room boasts intricately carved wood furniture and other African-inspired decor.
+But guests needn’t leave their room to bask in the beauty of the African theme—each room boasts intricately carved wood furniture and other African-inspired decors.

 Amenities include a coffee maker, safe, free WiFi, cable TV, and a refrigerator.
 Room rates start at around $400 per night.

 Disney’s Animal Kingdom Lodge is not as close to Disney attractions as other resorts—but Disney’s Bus Services will get couples where they need to go, including Magic Kingdom.